mattsemar/dsp-personal-logistics/readme.md

 By default, littered items will be sent to the closest logistics station with capacity to hold them.
 This can be disabled using the SendLitterToLogisticsNetwork config property.
 Litter, like banned items are first sent to the local buffer where they will be automatically sent to stations (provided the item type is not currently requested).

-Littered items are not completely intercepted to try and avoid affecting the game's responsiveness.
+Littered items are not completely intercepted to avoid affecting the game's responsiveness.
 Instead, when littered items are detected a task is created that gets processed later.
 That task will only cleanup litter that is less than 1km away from the player, (so basically on the local planet).
 Because of this, some litter may be missed.

 ### Mecha

-In some cases, warpers and energy from Icarus will be used.
-This mostly happens when the nearby source for an item is a station with low energy or no warpers.
+In some cases, warpers and energy from the Mecha will be used.
+This happens when the nearby source for an item is a station with low energy or no warpers.
 When this happens a
 UI message will be shown.

 #### Add Fuel to Mecha Fuel Chamber